What's New?

 can use PHP/ASP to dynamically create the server update script files for the

-Web Update Wizard on your server.
+Software Update Wizard on your server.
 You application can pass through PHP/ASP

 it to your server using http in the normal way.
 Your server can then generate